-Project MOOPIL utilizes VMC in a VPLC to assist teachers, administrators, paraprofessionals, and parents in making appropriate pedagogical decisions for English learners (ELs) in K-12 classrooms.
-As COVID-19 spread throughout the United States, educators became increasingly concerned about how their students (ELs or otherwise) transitioned to distance learning.
+Project MOOPIL utilized VMC in a VPLC to assist teachers, administrators, paraprofessionals, and parents in making appropriate pedagogical decisions for ELLs in K-12 classrooms.
+As COVID-19 spread throughout the United States, educators became increasingly concerned about how their students (ELLs or otherwise) transitioned to distance learning.
 Etchells et al., (2021) found that teachers in their study were spending extra time beyond their regular teaching duties to pivot their approaches and meet new student needs, and this demand took a toll on them.